-Instructor: Angie Redecopp
+Room:

-Email: aredecopp@ambrose.edu
+Angie Redecopp Instructor:

-Phone: 403-410-2000 ext.
+Email: aredecopp@ambrose.edu Phone: 403-410-2000 ext.
 6907

 Office: L2052

-Office Hours: Mon/Thurs 1-3pm
+Hours: []

-This course will investigate the emerging field of microfinance - the provision of small loans and financial services to the poor - and its impact on addressing poverty in developing countries.
+This course will investigate the emerging field of microfinance the provision of small loans and financial services to the poor - and its impact on addressing poverty in developing countries.
 Students will develop an understanding of a range of topics in the field, including: the role of credit in microenterprises, lending models, sustainability and best practices for microfinance institutions (MFIs), cultural factors and regional issues.
-Issues such as the role of profit, where microfinance fits in the overall picture of development and recent concerns raised about microfinance will be discussed.
+The course offers a unique mix of theory and practice as students will have the opportunity to work on projects relating to current issues and microfinance programs in various regions of the world